FRIBDAQ/rustogrammer/docs/src/chap4_6.md

 ## Data Source->Cluster File (SpecTcl Only)

+Cluster file processing is not yet implemented in the GUI see issue [#168](https://github.com/FRIBDAQ/rustogrammer/issues/168)

 ## Data Source->Filter file...
 (SpecTcl Only)

+A filter file is a file written by SpecTcl that is very much like a parameter file.
+Filter files contain a subset of the parameters for a subset of events that have made a condition true.
+Filter files and how to make them are described in [The SpecTcl User guide](https://docs.nscl.msu.edu/daq/newsite/spectcl-5.0/UserGuide/index.html).
+See the chapters named:

+*  Using event filters
+*  Analyzing filter files

+Before attempting to analyze a filter file, be sure your SpecTcl analysis pipeline is properly configured to do so.
+Filter files have the following advantages over parameter files

+*  They can be written from SpecTcl without any additional code.
+*  They can be used as the first stage of the analysis pipeline allowing additional stages to follow.

+Because you must take special care to ensure the version of SpecTcl you are running has been prepared to analyze filter data, the first time you select ```Data Source->Filter file``` you'll be prompted with a reminder that you must have the correctly tailored version of SpecTcl running.

+The GUI simply prompts for a filter file and, when one is selected from a standard file chooser dialog, analysis from that file begins.

 ## Data Source->Detach

+Stops analysis of the current data source and detaches from it.

 ## Data Source->Abort Cluster File (SpecTcl Only)

+Cluster file processing is not yet implemented in the GUI see [#168](https://github.com/FRIBDAQ/rustogrammer/issues/168)